afni/Post_doc_position_available/README.md

 #### Who we are
 Our Core is mainly comprised of people with backgrounds in the fields of math, physics, engineering, statistics, computer science, and neuroscience.
-We develop open source, publicly available tools for the neuroimaging community.
-We routinely hold workshops in MRI analysis methods (mainly FMRI and DTI).
+We develop open source, publicly available tools for the neuroimaging community, and we routinely run hands-on training workshops in MRI analysis methods (mainly FMRI and DTI).
 In all cases, work is done in collaboration with NIH researchers to ensure that the resulting methods and software are useful and usable.

 We are located at the National Institutes of Health in Bethesda, MD, USA, in the ever-interesting Washington, DC, metropolitan area.